TenderResilientHeart/luluyan/README.md

 ---

-## How This Supports Data Science Consulting, or Manager / Director of Data Science Roles
+## Contact me if you need Data Science Expertise & Interdisciplinarity Skills in Data Science Consulting Projects or Leadership Roles

-This skill set highlights:
+Kkill highlights:

 1. **Strategic Leadership**: Ability to align data science initiatives with organizational goals in both Fortune 500 companies and high-growth startups.
 2. **Technical Depth**: Proficiency in advanced statistical methods, machine learning, and big data technologies for scalable solutions.